CAMSCSC/GitBook-Learn/software/blender2/blender2.md

 ![](InsertKeyFrame.PNG "Fig. 22 Base Keyframe inserted")

 Go 10 seconds into the timeline and start posing the animation.
 In this example, the left knee will lift and then the right will lift.
+Insert a Whole Character Keyframe.

 ![](anim2.PNG "Fig. 23 Posing the Leg")